3tw/token-program-solana/README.md

 ## Solana Development Course Exercise - Vue3 App
 This is an exercise from the [Solana development course](https://soldev.app/course).
 I didn't use React dependencies as suggested in the course.
 Instead, I decided to make a Vue3 project.
+After struggling to make Vite comply with several cruical dependecies for this project, I decided to remake it in Angular.

 ## Notes